 Take my recent video on “The Best Age to File for Social Security” as an example.

 In the video, I laid out a few decision points that someone should work through when deciding if they should file for early Social Security or if they should delay until later.
-As of today, it’s been viewed over 400,000 times and received several hundred comments.
+As of today, it’s been viewed over ONE MILLION times and has received nearly two thousand comments!

 And I tend to read all those comments (and yes, you need some thick skin to make it through YouTube comments!).
 Even though some people are less than polite, I really love these comments because it tells me what my viewers and readers are thinking.